chemi5t/multinational-retail-data-centralisation/README.md

     4. CRUD Subquery Operations
     5. Common Table Expressions (CTEs)

-- **Task 1: How man stores does the business have and in which countries?**
+- **Task 1: How many stores does the business have and in which countries?**

     The Operations team would like to know which countries we currently operate in and which country now has the most stores.
 Perform a query on the database to get the information, it should return the following information: